UdayKiranPadhy/Prime-Or-Not/README.md

         return True
     return False
 ```
+Here we are not iterating for every number , we are iterating only for number of form 6q + r , so number of iterations are being reduced.
 So coming back to the question .

 Can't we find weather a number is prime or not just by looking at it , i mean to say not by iterating all the numbers upto sqrt of n ??